kanniah-arjun/springboot-angular-webpage/README.md

-This is a sample SpringBoot with Angular web application used for demonstarting various DevOps & CI/CD toolsets
+This is a sample SpringBoot with Angular web application used for demonstrating various DevOps & CI/CD toolsets